The Virtual Currency Regulation Review: Switzerland

 - Payment tokens do not qualify as securities given that they are designed to be used as means of payment according to FINMA.
 Payment tokens cannot fall under the definition of securities as they do not represent any rights that are exercisable against the issuer or third parties.

 - Utility tokens can qualify as securities if the platform where they can be used is not operationally ready at the time of the token sale, or if the tokens represent rights that may be enforced against the issuer or a third party.
 These utility tokens are deemed to have an investment purpose.
 FINMA further clarified that a case-by-case analysis is needed to clarify whether or not a utility token can be used for its intended purpose.
-In particular, it specifies that proof of concepts or beta versions of platforms or applications on which the utility tokens cannot (yet) be used would not suffice to fall outside of the definition of securities for the purposes of the FMIA.
-However, on the basis that the qualification of tokens may change over time, it is possible that utility tokens qualifying as securities will fall outside of this definition once the platform where the tokens shall be used becomes fully functional for its intended purpose.
+In particular, it specifies that proof of concepts or beta versions of platforms or applications on which the utility tokens cannot (yet) be used would not suffice to fall outside the definition of securities for the purposes of the FMIA.
+However, on the basis that the qualification of tokens may change over time, it is possible that utility tokens qualifying as securities will fall outside this definition once the platform where the tokens shall be used becomes fully functional for its intended purpose.

 - Asset tokens qualify as securities provided that they have been offered publicly or to 20 or more persons for sale.